ae-dschorsaanjo/tok-apona/README.md

 # tok' apona
 A dialect of toki pona from _jan Sotan_.

 THIS DOCUMENT IS OBSOLETE!
-CHECK OUT THE UPDATED VERSION [HERE](https://github.com/ae-dschorsaanjo/lipu-lili-pi-toki-pona/blob/master/informal.md)!
+CHECK OUT THE UPDATED VERSION [HERE](https://github.com/ae-dschorsaanjo/lipu-lili-pi-toki-pona/blob/master/informal.md)! (or even better, don't use it at all)

+It is only still available for the sake of having it archived in case that someone's interested what this thing was originally.

 # What is it and what is it for?
 This dialect is an extended version of the _de facto_ official "pu" dialect, hence it is __100% backward compatible__ with that (i.e. every pu sentence is a "valid tok' apona" sentence).